jonnieZG/EWMA/README.md

 - `output` = filter output value after the last reading

 # EWMAT - Template for no-float filter
-Filter template that allows restriction to a specific data type (generally a non-floating-point one), such as `uint32_t`.
+Exponentially Weighted Moving Average filter template that allows restriction to a specific data type (generally a non-floating-point data type), such as `uint32_t`.
 Avoiding floating point arithmetics can significantly decrease code footprint, especially in embeded devices, such as Arduino or STM32.

 Note that the integer data type has to be as big as possible (32 bits at least, signed or unsinged), in order to allow internal calculations to be correctly performed, since the result will overflow in case when a too small data type is chosen.